Fretboard Navigation Choices: Left or Right?

 The first pattern uses the pinkie on the root C (low E string, 8th fret), while the second pattern uses the index finger on the same note.

-You have many options when playing guitar scales and arpeggios (4 notes box, 3 notes per string, diagonal patterns and so forth), you learn more on scale fingerings here.
+You have many options when playing guitar scales and arpeggios (4-note boxes, 3 notes per string, diagonal patterns, and more).
+Learn more about scale fingerings here.

-Ok, this quick and easy tutorial has come to an end.
-The final aim is still the same: to give you a holistic view of the fretboard and free you from fixed shapes and patterns, and, eventually, help you express better on the instrument.
+Okay, this quick and easy tutorial has come to an end.
+The final aim is still the same: to give you a holistic view of the fretboard, free you from fixed shapes and patterns, and, ultimately, help you express yourself better on the instrument.

 To stay updated, please subscribe here.